o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/blending-blend-n.md

 ---
-description: ' Learn how to use the Blend N node in Amazon Lumberyard Animation Editor to customize input weights when blending a number of input nodes. '
+description: ' Learn how to use the Blend N node in Open 3D Engine Animation Editor to customize input weights when blending a number of input nodes. '
 title: Blend N Node
 ---